Nickelodeon (Australia and New Zealand): Nickelodeon Magazine Australia

 The Australian Nickelodeon Magazine was a monthly magazine available in most newsagents and supermarkets between September 2005 and May 2006.
-The US version of the magazine was sold in some Australian newsagents and supermarkets from 1995, coinciding with the opening of Australian pay TV providers Galaxy (Australian television) in January and Foxtel in October 1995.
+The American version of the magazine was sold in some Australian newsagents and supermarkets from 1995, coinciding with the launch of Australian pay TV providers Galaxy in January and Foxtel in October 1995.
 The Australian version was created in 2005.
-In total, six issues of the Australian "Nickelodeon Magazine" were published before being dropped by Australian Consolidated Press.
+In total, six issues of the Australian "Nickelodeon Magazine" were published before being discontinued by Australian Consolidated Press.
 It was edited by former Australian Disney Adventures contributor, Santi Pintado.
-The Australian Nickelodeon Magazine content was borrowed heavily from its US counterpart, Nickelodeon Magazine.
+The Australian Nickelodeon Magazine content was borrowed heavily from its American counterpart, Nickelodeon Magazine.
 The first copy of the magazine was handed out free at the 2005 Nickelodeon Australian Kids' Choice Awards.

 You're on Nick

-To support Nickelodeon Australia's new format, the network launched Moby Nick, a bus that would tour around Australia in places such as Sydney Olympic Park.
-Part of the bus was a small recording studio, where kids could say a sentence or two about what they could do, or who they were.
-The ten-second clips would be shown during the ads on Nickelodeon Australia shows.
+Following Nickelodeon Australia's rebrand, the network launched Moby Nick, a bus that would tour around Australia in places such as Sydney Olympic Park.
+Part of the bus was a small recording studio, where children could say a sentence or two about what they could do, or who they were.
+The ten-second clips would be shown during commercials on Nickelodeon Australia shows.

 Slimefest

-Slimefest is the world's only slime-filled annual music festival for kids.
-Introduced in Sydney in September 2012, the first line up included Jessica Mauboy, Stan Walker, Justice Crew, Guy Sebastian, Reece Mastin, Johhny Ruffo and Christina Parie.
+In 2012, Nickelodeon launched Slimefest, a children's slime-filled annual music festival.
+It was first held in Sydney in September 2012, the first line up included Jessica Mauboy, Stan Walker, Justice Crew, Guy Sebastian, Reece Mastin, Johnny Ruffo and Christina Parie.

 The 2013 line-up included headliners Big Time Rush, along with performances by Guy Sebastian, Justice Crew, Samantha Jade, Heffron Drive and Jadagrace.

-The year 2014 saw the festival to tour both Sydney and Melbourne, with performances by Cody Simpson, Savage, Justice Crew, Sabrina Carpenter, The Collective, Alli Simpson, Ricki Lee (Sydney) and Dami Im (Melbourne).
+In 2014, the festival toured in both Sydney and Melbourne, with performances by Cody Simpson, Savage, Justice Crew, Sabrina Carpenter, The Collective, Alli Simpson, Ricki Lee (Sydney) and Dami Im (Melbourne).